lammps/learning/src/file_format.rst

 containing `xlo xhi` like indications.
 This header is simple, but generally, headers can contain much more information.
 The first two lines are explicit, you define a system with 125 atoms all of which have the same characteristics.
+They all have the same characteristics because your simulation has only one `atom type`;
+you will soon learn how to specify different interactions between particles in LAMMPS by giving the particles different atom types.
 The last three lines define the volume in which these atoms are contained.
 It is a box with edge coordinates starting at 0 and ending at 5 in every direction (x, y and z).